Massachusetts Guardianship Lawyer Representing the Best Interests of Children and Families

 Does the Child Have Any Say Over the Guardianship Petition?

 It is always important to hear from children, but as a matter of law, children over 14 years old have greater rights in Massachusetts guardianship cases.
 They can actually sign onto your petition seeking guardianship to show their support.

 What Rights Will I Have as Guardian of a Child?

 A legal guardian has the right to make decisions regarding the child’s care and custody, including where the child lives, attends schools and what medical treatment they receive.

-Attorney Robin B. Rose Buxton specializes in family law, child custody and guardianship cases and regular appears in the Probate and Family Court in Worcester and Middlesex counties in Massachusetts.
+Attorney Robin B. Rose Buxton specializes in family law, child custody and guardianship cases and regular appears in the Family & Probate Court in Worcester and Middlesex counties in Massachusetts.
 If you have a question regarding a legal matter, please contact her at 978-650-1120 or use our contact form.